Pratyush Singh

-Pratyush Singh (born 4 September 1994) is an Indian first-class cricketer who plays for Bihar in domestic cricket.
-He is a right-arm leg-break bowler.
+Pratyush Singh (born 4 September 1994) is an Indian former first-class cricketer who played for Delhi, Jharkhand, Tripura and Bihar in domestic cricket.
+He was a right-arm leg-break bowler.
 He was a member of the Chennai Super Kings squad in 2015.
 He made his first-class debut for Jharkhand in the 2016–17 Ranji Trophy on 20 October 2016.
 He made his List A debut for Jharkhand in the 2016–17 Vijay Hazare Trophy on 15 March 2017.

-In December 2018, while batting for Tripura against Goa in the 2018–19 Ranji Trophy, he scored his maiden century in first-class debut.
+In December 2018, while batting for Tripura against Goa in the 2018–19 Ranji Trophy, he scored his maiden century on his first-class debut.
 He was the leading run-scorer for Tripura in the tournament, with 464 runs in eight matches.